jsh58/Genrich/README.md

   Max. gap between sites: 100bp
 Peaks identified: 35114 (27918264bp)
 ```
-The total time to execute the above command (analyzing a single BAM of 146.3 million alignments and calling peaks) was 10.5min.
+The total time to execute the above command (analyzing a BAM of 146.3 million alignments and calling peaks) was 10.5min.
 It required 17.1GB of memory.

 Once a log file (`SRR5427886.log`) is produced, calling peaks with an alternative set of parameters is accomplished most easily with `-P`.
 For example, with `-p 0.01 -a 200`:
 ```
 $ ./Genrich  -P  -f SRR5427886.log  -o SRR5427886_p01_a200.narrowPeak  -p 0.01  -a 200  -v
 Peak-calling from log file: SRR5427886.log